swup/docs/src/docs/themes/create-theme.md

 ### Cleaning up

-THemes need to clean up after themselves in the `umount` method: cancel any event listeners, undo any DOM changes, etc.
+Themes need to clean up after themselves in the `umount` method: cancel any event listeners, undo any DOM changes, etc.

 ### Logging